Details

 | 1074389568 | ib_0000000040003000.log |

-The append-only file ib_manifest.log will be in a format that facilitates editing by a DBA, such as CSV.
-We are not too worried about corruption due to a file system crash or due to human error, because this file may is optional and may be reconstructed from individual ib_*.log files.
+The append-only file ib_manifest.log will be in a user-readable format.
+We are not too worried about corruption due to a file system crash or human error, because this file may is optional and may be reconstructed from individual ib_*.log files.

 For efficient recovery from archived log files instead of ib_logfile0, two further start-up parameters will be introduced: